hfitzpatrick1/BGWRP/README.md

 **Key Parameters:**
 - `timing_correction_sec`: Time shift (seconds) to apply backward to head data to align with GPS-synced DAS data
 - `zone`: Pressure transducer zone to analyze (default: 'z5' for Zone 5)
-- Default timing correction: 21 seconds (optimized for PT01c Recovery dataset)
+- Optimized timing correction: **8 seconds** (PT01c Recovery dataset, R=0.724, R²=0.525)
+- Note: Timing correction must be optimized for each dataset using `test_timing_correction`

 **Quality Assessment:**
-- R² > 0.5: Good correlation, suitable for storage calculation
+- R^2 > 0.5: Good correlation, suitable for storage calculation
-- R² > 0.25: Moderate correlation, use with caution
+- R^2 > 0.25: Moderate correlation, use with caution
-- R² < 0.25: Weak correlation, adjust timing or check data quality
+- R^2 < 0.25: Weak correlation, adjust timing or check data quality

 **Troubleshooting:**
 - If peaks not aligned: Adjust `timing_correction_sec` ±2 seconds at a time